TheExpandingPolytope/goonverse/ARCHITECTURE.md

 **Role:** Custody, upfront fee splitting, continuous settlement, and authoritative registry for every Game Server.

 *   **Server Registry**
-    *   `servers[bytes32 serverId]`: stores `{ controller, buyInUSD, configHash, massPerDollar, rakeShareBps, worldShareBps, exitHoldMs }`.
+*   `servers[bytes32 serverId]`: stores `{ controller, buyInAmount, configHash, massPerEth, rakeShareBps, worldShareBps, exitHoldMs }` where `buyInAmount` is denominated in wei (ETH).
-    *   `addServer(serverId, controller, buyInUSD, config)`: admin-only.
+*   `addServer(serverId, controller, buyInAmount, config)`: admin-only.
 Adds/updates an entry so new servers can come online without redeploying contracts.
     *   `removeServer(serverId)`: admin-only.
 Immediately locks deposits/exits for that server.

 *   **Economy Parameters (per `serverId`):**
-    *   `massPerDollar`: deterministic conversion between spawned mass and USD for that shard.
+*   `massPerEth`: deterministic conversion between spawned mass and one ETH-equivalent unit for that shard (we keep the scalar for gameplay tuning).
     *   `rakeShareBps` / `worldShareBps`: basis-point splits used to route value to the developer and the shared world pool.
 Whatever remains becomes the playable spawn budget (escrowed in `serverBankroll[serverId]`).
     *   `exitHoldMs`: milliseconds a player must hold spacebar to successfully cash out; tunable per server to balance risk/reward.

 *   **Write Interfaces (all scoped by `serverId`):**
-    *   `deposit(bytes32 serverId, uint256 amount)`: User funds a session.
-The contract splits the amount into `{ spawnAmount, worldAmount, rakeAmount }`, transfers rake/world shares immediately, credits `serverBankroll[serverId] += spawnAmount`, and emits `Deposit(player, spawnAmount, worldAmount, rakeAmount, serverId, depositId)`.
+*   `deposit(bytes32 serverId) payable`: User funds a session with ETH.
+The contract splits `msg.value` into `{ spawnAmount, worldAmount, rakeAmount }`, transfers rake/world shares immediately, credits `serverBankroll[serverId] += spawnAmount`, and emits `Deposit(player, spawnAmount, worldAmount, rakeAmount, serverId, depositId)`.
     *   `exitWithSignature(bytes32 serverId, bytes32 sessionId, uint256 payout, bytes signature)`: Player-triggered withdraw.
 Verifies that the payload was signed by the registered `controller`, checks `payout <= serverBankroll[serverId]`, checks `exitedSessions[serverId][sessionId] == false` (replay protection), marks session as exited, debits the bankroll, and transfers `payout` to the player.
 Gas is paid by the player.
     *   (Optional) `cancelDeposit(serverId, depositId)`: Used if a player never joins after depositing; refunds `spawnAmount` minus fees.